TokyoWarfare/Osmo-GPS-Controller-Extended/docs/protocol_data_segment.md

 3. **Camera Initiates Connection Request** The camera sends a connection request to the remote control, setting `verify_mode` to `2`, and `verify_data` contains the verification result:

    - `0` means the connection is allowed;
    - `1` means the connection is rejected.
-In this case, `device_id` contains the camera's device ID to distinguish different camera models (e.g., `Osmo Action 4`'s device ID is `0xFF33`, which is the same as the remote control's ID; this is a legacy issue).
+In this case, `device_id` contains the camera's device ID to distinguish different camera models.

 4. **Remote Control Initiates Connection Response** If the camera allows the connection, the remote control will respond to the connection request, filling in the camera number in the `reserved` field of the response frame.
 The camera number is used to identify different cameras and assign an index: